leohku/ff-emo-pipeline/README.md

 ## Usage

-For manual runs, first ensure the data folder has the following directories initialised
+First ensure the data folder has the following directories initialised

 ```
 MEAD              <- with data